 “Overall, people are receptive to anger management,” Alba continued.
 “It’s a good idea to wait to be clean from substances to determine what behavior is from substance abuse versus an underlying chemical imbalance or perhaps simply a lack of learned coping skills.”

-Keeping an Eye Out for Anger During Recovery
+Keeping an Eye Out for Anger During Rehab at our Treatment Center

 The treatment professionals at Bayside Marin keep any eye out for anger issues in all patients as a component of Bayside’s cutting-edge comprehensive substance abuse recovery and anger management rehabilitation.
 They look at the patient’s history, perform assessments and watch behaviors for any signs of anger that need to be addressed.